The Spring of Orahovica: Program

-For sports aficionados, basketball, handball, indoor-soccer, bowling, chess and horseback riding tournaments are held every day.
-The local hiking club promotes hiking and alpinism by installing an artificial mountain and a photography display .There are also exhibitions of the local painters, whose work reflects the history and culture of Orahovica.
+For sports aficionados, basketball, handball, indoor-football, bowling, chess and horseback riding tournaments are held every day.
+The local hiking club promotes hiking and alpinism by installing an artificial mountain and a photography display.There are also exhibitions of the local painters, whose work reflects the history and culture of Orahovica.
 A display of needlework and dishes characteristic of this part of Croatia are also included in the exhibition.
 Since orchards and vineyards are an integral part of the life in Slavonia, fruit-growers and viticulturists present their products and offer a tasting in the town’s central park.
 Friday and Saturday evenings are reserved for the entertainment programs, such as theatrical and folklore performances, and pop and rock concerts.